tuxdux/algorithm-writer/README.md

 This is the algorithm written by the algorithm-writer (The indentation is made automatically):
 ```
 STEP 1 : A PUBLIC class test is created.
 	STEP 2 : A method PUBLIC STATIC VOID main(String[] args) is created.
 		STEP 3 : STRING variable string is instantiated to value "Hello world!".
 		STEP 4 : INT variable l is instantiated to value string.length().
 		STEP 5 : STRING variable other is instantiated to value "".
-        STEP 6 : FOR int i=0 i<l i++.
+		STEP 6 : FOR int i=0; i<l; i++.
 			STEP 7 : IF (i+1)%2==0.
 				STEP 8 : CONTINUE.
 			STEP 9 : other is added with the value given by string.charAt(i).
 		STEP 10 : l ← other.length().
 		STEP 11 : SWITCH l.
 			STEP 12 : CASE 3.
 			STEP 13 : PRINTLN "LENGTH is 3 :)".
 			STEP 14 : BREAK.
 			STEP 15 : CASE 5.
 			STEP 16 : PRINTLN "LENGTH is 5 :(".
 			STEP 17 : BREAK.
 			STEP 18 : DEFAULT.
 			STEP 19 : PRINTLN "LENGTH is "+l+" :|".
 			STEP 20 : BREAK.
 ```
 ## Syntax of result
 The syntax of the result, which might be considered a pseudocode to some extent, is somewhat similar to that used in the book `Introduction to Algorithms`.
 It may be explained as: